Machine ID with Application Access | Teleport

 tsh.

-- If you have not already connected your application to Teleport, follow the Application Access Getting Started Guide.
+- If you have not already connected your application to Teleport, follow the Protect a Web Application with Teleport.

 - To check that you can connect to your Teleport cluster, sign in with